Virtual

 10 - Claiming A Horse

 The second option you have for obtaining a horse is through a claiming race.
 You have the opportunity to place a claim on any horse once the nomination deadline for a race has passed.
 Claims can be placed on any horse in a race up until post time for the race.
 The amount of the claim is based on the claiming amount for the race.
 A $10 claiming race would cost $10 for each claimed horse.
 Once the claiming race is finished anyone placing a claim on a horse will receive that horse for the claiming amount and the owner of the horse will receive the claiming amount minus the claiming fee.
 You must have the available credits in your account to place a claim.
-If more than one person claims a horse a random drawing will be held to determine who receives the claim and the losers of the drawing will be refunded.
-If a free stable has a horse claimed they will receive extra credits instead of game credits.
+If more than one person claims a horse a random drawing will be held to determine who receives the horse and the other owners will be refunded.
+If an unverified stable has a horse claimed they will receive extra credits instead of game credits.

 To place a claim on a horse find a claiming race in the race calendar with the field drawn.
 Click on the race button above the race.
 Click on the 'c' icon at the end of the line of the horse you wish to claim.

 Breeding is a third option for obtaining a horse.
-Only pay stables and free verified stables can breed.
+A stable must be verified to breed.
 To breed a horse you will need to match up a mare with a stallion.
 To be bred a mare or stallion must be retired.
-3yos are limited to being bred in through July-Dec (3rd and 4th quarters).
+3yos are limited to being bred in July through December (3rd and 4th quarters).
 Horses 4yos and older can be bred any time throughout the year.

 To start breeding go to Stables->Breeding.
 There are 3 parts to the breeding process.
 There is nominating a stallion for breeding, leasing a broodmare, and matching a broodmare up with a stallion.
 Each of these parts is described below.